sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 ![post lab verification](netlab-post-lab-verification.png)

-You'll probably want to return your setting to where they were originally.
+Once you have completed all of the objectives, you'll probably want to return your settings to their original configuration.

-To do that just go back into `nmtui` and remove the manual entries we added previously.
+To do that, just go back into `nmtui` and remove the manual entries we added previously.
 Then you'll also want to switch back to automatic ipv4 configuration, toggle the connection again and then `reboot`

 **Lastly**, run `ping` and `ip address` to verify your settings are back to normal.